“Your Majesty,” I said, dropping into a deep curtsy.

 He shook his head.
 “I really did mean to leave as soon as I told Antoine the lie I’d concocted about you not feeling well, but these two girls appeared with a bottle of champagne and demanded that I have a drink with them.
 They were very determined that I do.”

-At this point the dance began, and he had to pause as we broke away from each other in a wide circle.
+The dance began, and he paused as we broke away from each other in a wide circle.
 We switched partners several times before coming together again.

 “Marcus, you told me this last night,” I said.